wso2/mule-conversion-samples/migration/mule/rest-api-with-apikit/README.md

 ### How it Works ###

-The application is based on a OAS2 swagger file.
-It is provided in **rest-api-with-apikit/resources/api**.
-If you have a RAML file for the API specification, you can use a tool such as [OAS RAML Converter](https://mulesoft.github.io/oas-raml-converter/) to convert it to OAS2.0 in order to be used in Integration Studio.

-You can refer [Creating a REST API](https://ei.docs.wso2.com/en/latest/micro-integrator/develop/creating-artifacts/creating-an-api/) to create the project from scratch using the swagger file.
-Furthermore, you can use the [Payload Factory](https://ei.docs.wso2.com/en/latest/micro-integrator/references/mediators/payloadFactory-Mediator/) to alter the mock response payload you receive.
+You can use the [Payload Factory](https://ei.docs.wso2.com/en/latest/micro-integrator/references/mediators/payloadFactory-Mediator/) to alter the mock response payload you receive.
 Integration Studio supports multiple REST methods for a single resource.
 Therefore, as **RestApiWithApikit.xml** suggests you can use a switch mediator with multiple cases (HTTP method property of the request can be taken using `get-property('axis2', 'HTTP_METHOD')`) to handle the logic for different REST methods.

+>**NOTE**
+If you have a RAML file for the API specification, you can use a tool such as [OAS RAML Converter](https://mulesoft.github.io/oas-raml-converter/) to convert it to OAS2.0 in order to be used in Integration Studio.

 ### Go Further